laravel/homestead/CONTRIBUTING.md

 ### Setting up Campground Reviews
 Get the database backups from Mike.
-Place them in:
+There are two .sql files in the allrvpr.tar.gz archive.
+To uncompress the archive:

+	gzip -d *.gz
+    tar -xvf allrvpr.tar

+Place the files in the following directory:

 	[host-repo-parent]/database/seeds